Tata Aria

-The Tata Aria is a full-size crossover SUV manufactured by Tata Motors of India.
-Tata Aria was launched on 5 January 2010 at Auto Expo, Delhi, and was launched to customers on 12 October 2010 and prices started at 10.4 lakhs INR Ex showroom or (16k-17k USD).
-It is based upon the Tata Xover concept showcased in the 2006 Geneva Motor Show.
-Tata Aria was also a series of concept cars introduced by Tata Motors at the Geneva Motor Show in 2000.
+The Tata Aria is a full-size crossover SUV manufactured by Indian auto manufacturer Tata Motors.
+The Aria was launched on 5 January 2010 at Auto Expo, Delhi, and was launched to customers on 12 October 2010, with prices started at 10.4 lakhs INR Ex showroom or (16k-17k USD).
+It is based upon the Tata Xover concept that was showcased at the 2006 Geneva Motor Show.
+The Aria was also a series of concept cars introduced by Tata Motors at the Geneva Motor Show in 2000.

-Tata Aria was succeeded by Tata Hexa featuring new exterior and revised interiors.
-The Hexa comes with a Varicor 400 2.2-litre diesel engine with the option of a manual as well as automatic transmission.
-Hexa delivers a real-world fuel efficiency of 12 km/L.
+The Tata Aria was succeeded by the Tata Hexa, featuring new exterior and revised interiors.
+The Hexa comes with a Varicor 400 2.2-litre diesel engine with the option of a manual, as well as automatic transmission.
+The Hexa delivers a real-world fuel efficiency of 12 km/L.